closed until further notice, without a specific reopening date

 After 10.30pm all guests are asked for quiet in order to allow other mountaineers to rest.

-Our recommendations for your stay in the Altavista Refuge:
+Our recommendations for spending the night in the Altavista Refuge on Mount Teide:

 - Wear warm clothing and proper hiking footwear, even in summer.
 Only carry what you need so that your backpack is not too heavy.
 Keep in mind that you can buy water, soft drinks and hot beverages in the refuge (remember to carry coins for vending machines).